anagha-google/cloud-composer-setup-foundations/01-modules/03-secure-cc2-iteration2-foundations.md

 ```

-## 5. Create DNS entries from the host project
+## 5. Create DNS entries in the host project for googleapis.com, gcr.io and composer.cloud.google.com

 https://cloud.google.com/composer/docs/composer-2/configure-vpc-sc#connectivity_to_the_restrictedgoogleapiscom_endpoint
 ```